QuentinRougemont/genome_annotation/README.md

 We recommend that you clone the pipeline ***for each of your new project*** and work within it.

 Keep all project separated otherwise it will be difficult to recover your results.

-# Input data:

-* minimal input:
-	* 2 genomes assemblies (**fasta files**)

-	* additional settings (RNAseq data, etc) can be declared in the **config file**

-more details on the config file are [here](https://github.com/QuentinRougemont/genome_annotation/blob/main/.infos/input_data_info.md)

-### note on input naming:

-we recommend to use short name for each haplotype and avoid any special characters appart from underscore.

-For instance:

-species-1.fasta **will not be valid in GeneSpace**.
-Use Species1.fasta instead.

-For the chromosome we recommand a standard naming including the Species name within it like so:

-**Species1_chr1** or **Species1_contig1**

-kepp things as simple as possible

 # Example input data: